daved/operandset/README.md

 TextMarshalUnmarshaler describes types which satisfy both the encoding.TextMarshaler and encoding.TextUnmarshaler interfaces, and is offered so that callers can easily use standard library compatible types.
-OperandFunc is any compatible function used as an action to take when the related operand is called.
+OperandFunc describes functions that are able to be called when the related operand is parsed.
 Compatible functions will be automatically converted to OperandFunc.

 ```go
 func main() {